Roasted Acorn Squash w/ Sage, Pine Nuts & of course, Butter

 Savory Sweet Life Acorn Squash with Brown Butter Sauce

-Roasted Acorn Squash with Sage & Pine Nuts Recipe
+Roasted Acorn Squash w/ Sage & Pine Nuts

-- Melt butter a med. saucepan over med. heat.
+- Heat a saucepan over medium heat and then melt the butter in the pan.
 Continue cooking until the butter stops sizzling, then add brown sugar and sage leaves.
 Stir until everything is mixed well, then remove from heat.

 - Toss acorn squash and pine nuts with sage leaves and brown sugar to coat completely, then spread out into an even layer onto a sheet pan.
 Season to taste with sea salt and fresh cracked pepper.